How on earth could the Can-can dance have anything to do with the myth of Orpheus?

 The Can-can was a type of bawdy Parisian dance popular in the nineteenth century, and it could be performed to a variety of musical settings.
 Now this is where the classical connection comes in.
 The most famous tune for the Can-can, the one shown above, was written in 1858 by Jacques Offenbach for his operetta Orpheus in the Underworld.
 The dance was originally titled the Infernal Galop and was first performed (with the famous tune) by actors pretending to be the Olympian gods and Orpheus’ beloved Eurydice.

 Offenbach’s Orpheus in the Underworld is a comical take on the tragic, Classic myth.
-The old story goes that Orpheus tried to rescue his beloved Eurydice from the underworld because Pluto had kidnapped her.
+The old story goes that Orpheus tried to rescue his beloved Eurydice from the underworld after she died from a snake bite.
 The only condition for Eurydice’s safe return was that Orpheus had to make the full journey to the surface without turning around to look at her.
 Unfortunately, Orpheus looked back at the last second and lost Eurydice forever.
 In Offenbach’s version, however, Orpheus and Eurydice can’t stand to be with each other and Fate compels the hero to unwillingly rescue her from the underworld.
 The rescue attempt seems to be working and Orpheus despairs, but at the last minute he loses her and everyone gets a happy ending.
 Offenbach has basically re-imagined all of the characters’ motivations and turned the tragedy into a comic farce.

 The Infernal Galop occurs at two points in the operetta – firstly, after Jupiter dances a minuet in the Underworld, and secondly, as a reprise just before the curtain falls, after Eurydice sang a song of praise to Bacchus, the god of wine.
 In both instances, the Libretto marks the lyrics of the song as “La, la, la, la etc.” Classy!